Aces low: Lots of top pitchers getting pounded in playoffs

 To Arizona manager Torey Lovullo, a lot of credit goes to Paul Goldschmidt, Jose Altuve and other top hitters.
 Especially when they're facing pitchers who might be a bit tired.

-''And you have so many things you're walking into today.
+"And you have so many things you're walking into today.
 With today's players, they're able to equip themselves with all sorts of information, video, advance scouting.
 They can direct their own swings and prepare their own swings to attack starting pitching.
-I think there's a lot of things that go into that,'' he said.
+I think there's a lot of things that go into that."